ankitects/anki-manual/src/editing.md

 You can also search for flagged cards in the Browse screen, rename flags from the browser and create filtered decks from flagged cards, but unlike tags, a single card can have only one flag at a time.
-Another important difference is that flags work at [card](getting-started.md#cards) level, so flagging a card that have siblings won't have any effect on the card's siblings.
+Another important difference is that flags work at [card](getting-started.md#cards) level, so flagging a card that has siblings won't have any effect on the card's siblings.

 You can flag / unflag cards directly while in review mode (by pressing